level23/druid-client/README.md

 To aggregate a metric, you can use one of the methods below.

-All of the metrics support a filter selection.
+All the metrics aggregations do support a filter selection.
 If this is given, the metric aggregation will only be applied to the records where the filters match.

 Example: